oskariorg/oskari-documentation/4 Server application/00035-DatabaseRelatedCode.md

 The database library [MyBatis](https://mybatis.org/mybatis-3/) is used in `oskari-server` for usual database operations and [FlywayDB](https://flywaydb.org/) for migrations.

-The `service-mybatis` module offers helpers for handling
+The `service-mybatis` module offers helpers for using MyBatis:
 ```xml
 <dependency>
     <groupId>org.oskari</groupId>